-Effective July 1, 2023, the General Service Salary Schedule for Represented Employees effective on June 30, 2023 will remain in effect until June 30, 2025, as shown in Appendix A.
+Effective July 1, 2026, the General Service Salary Schedule for Represented Employees effective on June 30, 2026 will remain in effect until June 30, 2027, as shown in Appendix A.

-1. CWU will abide by the Office of Human Resources (OSHR) classification plan and adhere to the appropriate Washington Administrative Code (WAC) Title 357 promulgated by OSHR on Classification and any University procedures developed to comply with the Classification WAC.
+The Employer will abide by the Office of Human Resources (OSHR) classification plan and adhere to the appropriate Washington Administrative Code (WAC) Title 357 promulgated by OSHR on Classification and any University procedures developed to comply with the Classification WAC.

 2. CWU agrees to abide by the salary range assigned to each classification as established by OSHR.